July 2nd, 2012

 Lifetime Dental Care, your Houston dentist, is situated around some pretty unique neighborhoods.
 Each is special with its own personality, created by the people and places (and our amazing patients) living within.

-Today, Drs.
-Waldrop and Bhatti and our team thought we'd ask: What are your favorite things about Houston?
+Today, Dr. Waldrop and our team thought we'd ask: What are your favorite things about Houston?
 Is there a local event you attend every year?
 Do you have a favorite eatery?
 Perhaps a favorite getaway in Texas?

 Please feel free to share some information about your favorite local hang-outs in Houston, and everything you love best about “your neck of the woods” in Texas.